Shoulder and Elbow Fellowship

 Director, Shoulder and Elbow Fellowship

 Andrew Green, MD is a fellowship trained specialist in problems of the shoulder, elbow and upper extremity.
-Dr. Green is the Chief of the Division of Shoulder and Elbow Surgery at Rhode Island Hospital and in the Department of Orthopaedic Surgery at The Warren Alpert Medical School of Brown University as well as the Miriam Hospital Total Joint Center.
+Dr. Green is the Chief of the Division of Shoulder and Elbow Surgery at Rhode Island Hospital and in the Department of Orthopaedics at The Alpert Medical School of Brown University as well as the Miriam Hospital Total Joint Center.
 Each year he evaluates more than 1,000 new patients and performs over 400 arthroscopic, reconstructive, joint replacement, and trauma surgeries for these problems.
 Most commonly, he treats patients for rotator cuff disorders, shoulder dislocations and instability, labral tears, arthritis, fractures and sports injuries.

 Dr. Green is Board Certified in Orthopaedic Surgery and Orthopaedic Sports Medicine, in addition to being a member of the American Academy of Orthopaedic Surgeons, the American Shoulder and Elbow Surgeons, the Orthopaedic Trauma Association, New England Shoulder and Elbow Surgeons.
 He is a Deputy Editor for Upper Extremity for the Journal of Bone and Joint Surgery.